 1. What is estate planning?

 Estate planning is the process of making arrangements while you are alive and preparing documented plans outlining how you would like to have your assets distributed when you pass away or if you become incapacitated.
-This includes instructions and nominating someone to manage your financial and lifestyle affairs if you were to lose capacity to make independent and informed decisions in the future.
+This includes instructions and nominating someone to manage your financial and Personal affairs if you were to lose capacity to make independent and informed decisions in the future.

 By preparing an estate plan with the Public Trustee you will benefit from our experienced team of legal professional that understand estate matters.
 We ask you the right questions to ensure you have an estate plan that works for your individual family and financial circumstances.